-Survey conditions during the 2018 varied considerably.
-Water column visibility ranged from 0.5m to more than 3m across the surveys and with generally lower visibility as the survey season progressed (Table 2.1).
+Survey conditions during the 2019 varied considerably.
+Water column visibility ranged from 0.7m to more than 3m across the surveys with generally lower visibility as the survey season progressed (Table 2.1).
 This corresponded to a general trend of decreasing observer efficiency 'guestimates' as the season progressed (Table 2.1).
-Similar to past years, the decrease in survey conditions in 2018 were a product of higher base flows and the increased frequency of peak flow events October onward (Figure 2.4)
+Even with a high frequency of storm events in the 2019 survey season, all but three surveys occurred at or near base flows and with a discharge of less than 10 m3/s (Figure 2.4).
+This increased the likelihood that survey conditions are sufficient in all index sites, which improves the reliability of survey counts.

-Table 2.1 Water column visibility (m) at permanent measurement points at index sites A-E and surveyor 'guesstimates' of observer efficiency for Chum salmon (see Section 2.1.2) during surveys of the Coquitlam River for the 2018 brood year.
+Table 2.1 Water column visibility (m) at permanent measurement points at index sites A-E and surveyor 'guesstimates' of observer efficiency for Chum salmon (see Section 2.1.2) during surveys of the Coquitlam River for the 2019 brood year.